MarketSquare/robotframework-style-guide/Resources/horizontal_spacing.md

 ## Line Length

 A line length of 120 characters is recommended.
-This should fit on most screens.
+This should fit on most screens. ([Robocop: 0508](https://robocop.readthedocs.io/en/stable/rules.html#line-too-long))

 ## Spacing in SettingsHeaders